Probing untouchable environment as a resource for quantum computing: Preliminaries and equivalence class of dynamical behaviours

 \subsection{The equivalence due to indistinguishable dynamics}

 As mentioned above, our primary goal is to identify the triple $(d_E, \ket{\Psi_{SEA}}, H_{SE})$.
-Yet, it appears to be a formidable, if not impossible, task to completely specify the triple when our access is limited to only $S$ and $A$.
+Yet, it is an impossible task to completely specify the triple when our access is limited to only $S$ and $A$, no extra assumptions are given.
 What if there are more than one possible triple?
-In the context of system identification, the problem of indistinguishable system models for a given experimental data set has been studied in the classical setting for a long time \cite{Ljung_book} and also recently discussed in quantum scenario, in which the entire system is known to be controllable \cite{Burgarth2012}.
-Similarly to these cases, for our task of identifying the system $E$, it turns out that even if there were multiple possibilities of triples that give rise to the same dynamical behaviour on $SA$, the differences between them would not lead to distinct outcomes of quantum control \cite{D'ALESSANDRO2008_2} of $E$ through $S$.
+Similarly to the cases studied in the past \cite{Ljung_book,Burgarth2012}, for our task of identifying the system $E$, it turns out that even if there were multiple possibilities of triples that give rise to the same dynamical behaviour on $SA$, the difference between them would not lead to distinct outcomes of quantum control of $E$ through $S$.
 In other words, if there were two indistinguishable environmental systems characterised by $(d_E, \ket{\Psi_{SEA}}, H_{SE})$ and $(\tilde{d}_E, \ket{\tilde{\Psi}_{SEA}}, \tilde{H}_{SE})$ in the time period $[t_0, t_\infty)$, the results of any quantum computation that utilises $E$ as a resource would be independent of whether the \textit{true} environment was either of them.
-Therefore, for the acquisition of information on the environmental system $\Hi_E$ towards the exploitation of $E$ as a (partial) resource for quantum computing, it suffices to determine the equivalence class on the set of all triples through all possible sequences of quantum operations on $\Hi_S \otimes \Hi_A$.
+Therefore, for the acquisition of information on the environmental system $\Hi_E$ toward the exploitation of $E$ as a (partial) resource for quantum computing, it suffices to determine the equivalence class on the set of all triples through all possible sequences of quantum operations on $\Hi_S \otimes \Hi_A$.